Kyles Film Review: Highs and Lows from Patriots vs Steelers - CLNS Media

 The offense thrives in 3rd & manageable situations, but putting themselves in spots where defenses know they’re going downfield isn’t a winning business model.

-HIGH: Matthew Judon
+HIGH: Matthew Judon’s 3rd down effort

 Matthew Judon was mostly quiet as a pass rusher on Sunday, but the film should provide a better answer for why than an initial broadcast viewing.